Sena Kalyan Sangstha: History

-The organization started in 1953 when Bangladesh was a part of Pakistan as the Fauji Foundation.
-After the independence of Bangladesh it was renamed to Sena Kalyan Sangstha in 1972.
-It is headquartered in Dhaka in a 23-storey building, Sena Kalyan Bhaban.
-It started a rice mill and a flower mill during the Pakistan Era.
-It also owns companies that include savoy Ice cream, Energy Savings Lamp, Habib fan, Citizen Fridge, Elephant cement, television and transformer factory.
+The organization started in 1953 as the Fauji Foundation when Bangladesh was a province of Pakistan.
+After the independence of Bangladesh, it was renamed to Sena Kalyan Sangstha in 1972.
+Before shifting the head office to Mohakhali, it was headquartered in Motijheel in a 23-storey building named Sena Kalyan Bhaban.
+It started a rice mill and a flower mill during the pre-independence era.
+It also owns companies that includes Savoy Ice cream, Energy Savings Lamp, Habib fan, Citizen Fridge, Elephant cement, television and transformer factory.

-In 2016, the trust signed a MOU with Bawani group of Saudi Arabia to export Manpower.
-In 2013, the trust was appointed to 3 billion taka convention center in Chittagong city.
+In 2016, the trust signed a MOU with Bawani group of Saudi Arabia to export manpower.
+In 2013, the trust was appointed to construct a ৳3 billion convention center in the southern city Chittagong.
 In 2015, the trust launched Sena Kalyan Travels and Tours, a travel agency.
 The trust also owns a Liquefied petroleum gas plant.

 In 2015, 7 workers were killed and 50 injured while constructing a warehouse for the trust in Mongla.
-The Trust build Mongla cement plant with a loan from Pakistan that was secured in 1988.
-Sena Hotel Developments Limited which operates Radisson Blu in Bangladesh is owned by Sena Kalyan Sangstha and Bangladesh Army Welfare Trust.
+The trust built Mongla Cement Factory with a loan from Pakistan that was secured in 1988.
+Sena Hotel Developments Limited, which operates Radisson Blu in Bangladesh, is owned by Sena Kalyan Sangstha and Bangladesh Army Welfare Trust.

-On 29 August 2021, Bank Asia donated 5 million taka to Sena Kalyan Sangstha.
+On 29 August 2021, Bank Asia donated ৳5 million to Sena Kalyan Sangstha.
 The trust owns KB Petrochemicals Limited jointly with a Middle Eastern company and recently signed an agreement with Eastern Lubricants Blenders Limited, a state owned company.